In a few short years, Ella has gone from emerging talent to rising star in Canadian bluegrass and acoustic music.

 Passionate about songwriting and co-writing, Ella won a Kootenay Music award for “Best Roots Song” in 2018 with Talel McBriar.
 Growing up, Ella recorded and performed in the duo Ella & Talel with her friend and fellow musician Talel McBriar.
 The duo performed with the ViaRail Artists on Board program in the summer of 2019, playing on the train from Halifax to Vancouver.

 In spring of 2024, Ella recorded her first record, full of original songs in Nashville, TN.
-It is set to be released in early 2025.
+It is set to be released in late 2025.